bhavya32/AceCTF-2025-Writeups/OSINT/mysterious building.md

 Use google lens to scan for the image

-In image there is tower behind which is famous
+In image there is tower behind which is famous (pitampura tower)

 Now use google maps to get this location